To our catalog of available CDs

 On that page you'll find a link to the free Acrobat Reader program.
 Follow the link and install the program.
 In all likelihood your problem will be solved.

 We do advise you to check with Adobe Corporation via the internet periodically to see if updates to the free Acrobat Reader are available.
-We distribute this particular version because it seems to be compatible with most Windows operating systems.
-If you are running Windows XP you will find that Adobe has a later version of the Reader program available for free download that will provide you with many additional capabilities.
-(Adobe is up to version 8.1.1 at this writing.)
-It's a large download, however, so you may want to think twice about it unless you have DSL or cable or some other high-speed internet connection.
+We distribute this particular version -- an older one -- because it seems to be compatible with most Windows operating systems.
+If you are running Windows XP, or Windows Vista, or Windows 7, you will find that Adobe has a later version of the Reader program available for free download that will provide you with many additional capabilities.
+(Adobe is up to version 10.0 or thereabouts at this writing.)
+It's a large download, however, so you may want to think twice about it if you still have a dial-up internet connection.

 Adobe is also your source for any assistance or questions regarding the free Acrobat Reader program.
 Adobe's web address is: http://www.adobe.com.
 We do appreciate Adobe Corporation making the free Reader program available, and we particularly recommend their program products to you if you are serious about using computers in the graphic arts.